Auburn, Alabama: Education

 Auburn, as a college town, is largely driven by the influence of education.
-Auburn has one post-secondary school, Auburn University, which has an enrollment of 31,526 as of 2021-2022.
+Auburn has one post-secondary school, Auburn University, which has an enrollment of 31,526 as of 2021–2022.
 Auburn University is a land-grant university and a sea and space grant university with traditionally strong programs in business, engineering, agriculture, and veterinary medicine.
 The university is largely focused on undergraduate education, with a graduate program of 5,000.
 Auburn University is a research institution, with primary areas of research focus including wireless engineering, molecular biosciences, transportation, aquaculture, and forest sustainability.

 Auburn is also home to several research centers, including the Ludwig von Mises Institute.

-Auburn's public school system includes eight elementary schools, two middle schools, one junior high school, and one high school.
+Auburn's public school system, Auburn City Schools, has 14 campuses with over 9,400 students.
+This includes ten elementary schools, two middle schools, one junior high school, and one high school with a second planned for opening in August 2028.
 Auburn's school system has repeatedly been ranked among the top public school systems in the state and nation.
 Auburn City Schools has been ranked among the top 100 school districts in the United States by Parenting magazine and as the best educational value in the Southeast by The Wall Street Journal.
 Auburn's Early Education Center has specialized programs for autism education, has been recognized as a national Blue Ribbon school, and is an Intel and Scholastic School of Distinction.
 Wrights Mill Road Elementary School was recognized as a national Blue Ribbon school in 2009, while Auburn Junior High School is recognized nationally for its 21st Century Laptop Learning Initiative, which places laptops in the hands of students in grades 8 and 9.
 Auburn High School has strong International Baccalaureate, widely offered Advanced Placement, and renowned music programs, and was ranked in 2006 by Newsweek as the top non-magnet public high school in Alabama, and one of the top 30 in the United States.

 Auburn has the Auburn Public Library.

 The Auburn City Schools public school system is currently served by one high school for the entire city, a 350,000 square-foot, $72 million facility that opened in 2017 and houses students in 10th through 12th grade.
 As of the 2021–22 school year, the student population at Auburn High is the most of any high school in the state of Alabama.
 After the completion of the new high school facility, the old Auburn High School site was converted into a Junior High School, serving students in 8th and 9th grade.
-The old Auburn Junior High School became East Samford School, a 7th grade academy, while Drake Middle School hosts all 6th graders in the city school system.
+The old Auburn Junior High School became East Samford School, a 7th grade school, while Drake Middle School hosts all 6th graders in the city school system.
 Elementary school zones are in pairs throughout the city; one school in the zone houses kindergarten through 2nd grade, while the other school serves grades 3 through 5.
-While official construction plans have yet to materialize, a second high school is in the Auburn City Schools facilities master plan, slated to open in the mid-2020s.